 Scroll down to learn the Quick Facts!

 - In urban areas of developing nations, approximately 1 billion people live in slums

 - More than 70 percent of Africa’s urban population live in slums

 - Globally, the number of slum-dwellers is estimated to increase by nearly 500 million people by 2020 – unstable work conditions, low work availability, inadequate infrastructure and access to social elevators like education only grow the rate of slums and poor housing options worldwide

-- In 2005 the united nation’s estimated 100 million people are homeless worldwide – It’s hard to estimate homelessness so this could be potentially much higher.
+- In 2005 the united nation’s estimated 100 million people were homeless worldwide – It’s hard to estimate homelessness so this could be potentially much higher.
 That’s a real problem that we have to solve through more stable and permanent housing options

 - 6 billion people are estimated to be living in “inadequate housing”– That’s one in seven people without a proper home

-- On average, OECD countries housing ‘price to rent’ ratio were over valued 6:1, this measures the profitability of home ownership.
-This average was brought down a few states with negative performance, the majority of states had a massively positive correlation in housing cost and value.
+- On average, OECD countries housing ‘price to rent’ ratio were overvalued 6:1, this measures the profitability of home ownership.
+This average was brought down a few states with negative performance; the majority of states had a massively positive correlation in housing cost and value.